How to Take An Effective Mental Health Day

 Ready to try it?

-Start by setting the tone by giving yourself permission—remind yourself this is care, not laziness.
+Start setting the tone by giving yourself permission—remind yourself this is care.
 Decide on a general intention: rest, reset, reflection, reconnecting, or gently catching up.

 Regulate your nervous system early